tmokenc/yew-spa-skeleton/README.md

 We can change the `IP` and `port` in the file `config.toml`

+## CSS
+I use Bulma because I got familiar with it

 ## Server
 The server can be anything, I just use `actix-web` because I got familiar with it<br>
 It needs to have 3 basic `GET` routes to serve the web